 Club CLUB REASONS FOR MEMBERSHIP CHANGE Pacific Coast Baseball League/ Ryde Eastwood Baseball Club Lack of baseball fields.
 Decrease in baseball fields maintenance quality.
-Poor club management and direction Ryde Eastwood Touch Association Most senior touch competitions are now played under lights even in the summer.
-It seems that people struggle to leave work early enough to get to the grounds in daylight time (even though ours is a summer sport).
+Poor club management and direction Putney Rangers Football Club Increase in membership due to increase in population in the area.
+The club is also a Level 2 FFA accredited club, attracting more members.
+Ryde Eastwood Touch Association Most senior touch competitions are now played under lights even in the summer.
+It seems that people struggle to leave work early enough to get to the grounds in dayligh t time (even though ours is a summer sport).
 Being able to play games at a later time requires lights and these are currently not available at Morrison Bay Sydney North Volleyball Club The sport is growing popularity within local schools so numbers are expected to increase West Ryde Rovers Football Club More popularity at summer football.
 Also with demands of increased membership demands on night games will increase.
 This will also place a greater demand on training needs